Mohammed Bello (jurist): High court

 The fall of the First Republic and the militarization of law and politics led to the Nigerian Civil War, Bello was made a high court judge in Kaduna, in 1966, and was acting and later Chief Justice of Northern Nigeria between 1969 and 1975.
 After nine years as a judge in the high courts of Northern Nigeria, Bello was appointed by military head of state Murtala Mohammed to the Supreme Court of Nigeria.

-Rise to eminence
+Recognition and honours

-At the Supreme Court, he gained respect amongst his peers for his interpretation of the law and upholding the principles of the court in judicial matters.
+At the Supreme Court, he gained respect among his peers for his interpretation of the law and upholding the principles of the court in judicial matters.

 Bello was awarded the Order of the Niger in two classes – Commander of the Order of the Nigeria; and, in 1987, Grand Commander of the Order of Niger.

-He also received several honours, including from the World Jurist Association in Montreal; conferred honorary doctorates from the University of Ibadan, University of Lagos, Obafemi Awolowo University, and Ahmadu Bello University in Zaria.
+He also received several other honours, including from the World Jurist Association; conferred honorary doctorates from the University of Ibadan, University of Lagos, Obafemi Awolowo University, and Ahmadu Bello University in Zaria.